RadarTooling/nuxt-supported-browsers/README.md

   ]
   ...
   supportedBrowsers: {
-    page: "/unsupported-browser", // <- This is the page where old browsers will be redirected.
+    page: "/unsupported-browser", // <- This is the page where old browsers will be redirected.ga
     versions: {
       Chrome: 86,
       Firefox: 70,